idem-lab/traveltime/paper/paper.html.md

-Taking a look at these data, below we plot the friction surface raster `friction_singapore`, with the vector boundary of `sin` as a dashed grey line, and `stations` as grey points `@fig-data`.
+Taking a look at these data, below we plot the friction surface raster `friction_singapore`, with the vector boundary of `sin` as a dashed grey line, and `stations` as grey points @fig-data.
 Higher values of friction indicate more time travelling across a given cell.